-In addition to normal reporting arrangements, opportunities are available for parents to discuss their child’s progress with staff via on-line access to reports.
+In addition to normal reporting arrangements, opportunities are available for parents to discuss their child’s progress with staff via reports on MCAS and parents' evenings.

-The Academy will know how well any individual student is doing through SIMS, which enables student progress to be tracked.
-Accelerated Reader is also used, which gives reading and spelling ages, and tracks any improvements identified.
+The Academy will know how well any individual student is doing through Bromcom, which enables student progress to be tracked.

 How are parents involved in discussions about planning for their child’s education, and how are children able to contribute to their views?

-Parents can be involved in planning their child’s education, and particularly for students with statements, they can also participate in the annual review process.
+Parents can be involved in planning their child’s education, and particularly for students with EHCP, and will participate in the annual review process.

 Provisions, Resource & Services

-The use of ICT for SEND pupils includes Laptops and I’Pads where appropriate
+The use of ICT for SEND pupils includes the use of a Chromebook where appropriate.

 How are the school’s resources allocated and matched to students’ SEN?

-The Business Manager and SENCO allocate the schools SEND budget, and priority is given to the deployment of Teaching Assistants.
+The Principal and SENCO allocate the school's SEND budget, and priority is given to the deployment of Teaching Assistants.

-Ultimately it is the Principal (currently Mr James Scarrott) who is responsible for the SEND budget.
+Ultimately it is the Principal (Mr. James Scarrott) who is responsible for the SEND budget.

 What specialist services and expertise are available at the school or accessed by the school?

-The Academy is also able to access other specialist services including health, therapy and social care through its involvement in Early Help, Child in Need (CIN), Child Protection (CP), and Multi-Agency meetings.
+The Academy is also able to access other specialist services through its involvement in Early Help, Child in Need (CIN), Child Protection (CP), and Multi-Agency meetings.

 Barnes Wallis Academy is accessible to wheelchairs, and has a lift in the main building.

-The Academy communicates with parents whose first language is not English – support for this is gained from the Authority’s EAL Consultant.
+Support for parents whose first language is not English can be gained from the Local Authority’s EAL Consultant.
 For further information, please follow the link:

-All students with SEND are able to access all of the school’s activities, including extra-curricular activities.
-Parents are involved in planning activities and trips via Consent letters and have numerous opportunities to comment.
+All students with SEND are able, and indeed encouraged to access all of the school’s activities, including extra-curricular activities.
+Parents are involved in planning activities and trips via consent letters and on MCAS.

-Training is planned to help Differentiation to all Learning needs.
+Training is planned to help differentiation to cater to all learning needs.
 Disability Awareness Training is updated regularly.
-The SEND team have regular meetings to share good practice and receive any specialist training deemed appropriate.
+The SEND team have regular meetings to share good practice and receive any specialist training deemed appropriate, including;

-Training is offered on a regular basis, which is in turn cascaded, to all members of staff.
-2 x TA’s are currently BSL qualified, and 1 x TA is a qualified and experienced counsellor.
+Training is offered on a regular basis, which is in turn cascaded to all members of staff.
+We have a mental health first aider on site and 2 trained Emotional and Literacy Support Assistants (ELSA).

 How does the school prepare and support students to join the school, transfer to a new school or the next stage of education and life in order to ensure their well-being?

-To help prepare and support students joining the Academy the Pastoral Assistant Principal and SENCo, visit all feeder placements and meet with class teachers.
-In addition, an Induction/Experience day is held for all students.
+To help prepare and support students joining the Academy, the Vice Principal and SENCO visit all feeder placements and meet with class teachers.
+In addition, an induction day is held for all students.
 Vulnerable students are offered bespoke packages, either individually or in small groups.

-If parents/ carers are considering whether to join Barnes Wallis Academy, they should in the first instance, contact the Admissions team at the Academy.
+If parents/ carers are considering Barnes Wallis Academy for their child, they should in the first instance contact the Admissions team at the Academy.

-Once your child is enrolled, the first point of contact for a parent if they want to discuss something about their child would be with a member of the SEND team or the student services team.
-They can also be involved by communicating regularly with the Academy, attending Parents Evenings, and Reviews.
+Once your child is enrolled, the first point of contact for a parent if they want to discuss something about their child would be via MCAS.
+They can also be involved by communicating regularly with the Academy, attending parent's evenings and reviews.

-Barnes Wallis Academy actively encourages parents to participate in paired reading, and to assist with the completion of homework activities.
+Barnes Wallis Academy actively encourages parents to read with their child at home, and to assist with the completion of homework activities.